 The layout and structure of statements vary widely among merchant service providers, making for many different formats.
 Not only does this make it tough to understand charges on individual statements, it makes it tough to learn how to read a statement when tutorials such as this one don’t match your processor’s statement format.

 The example statement analyses provided with this tutorial use statements from various processors.
-You should be able to find a statement analysis with a format that is very similar to your own.
+You should be able to find a statement analysis with a format that is very similar to your own, which will allow you to follow along closely.

 Merchant service statements embody the lack of transparency that is a major systemic issue in the credit card processing industry.
 Tiered pricing (also called “bundled pricing”) makes it possible for processors to completely conceal base processing charges.